kubernetes/kubernetes/docs/kubeconfig-file.md

   Sets arbitrary value in .kubeconfig kubectl config unset property-name
-  Unsets arbitrary value in .kubeconfig kubectl config view --local=true --global=false --kubeconfig=specific/filename --merged Displays the merged (or not) result of the specified .kubeconfig file
+  Unsets arbitrary value in .kubeconfig kubectl config view --kubeconfig=specific/filename Displays the .kubeconfig file

---local, --global, and --kubeconfig are valid flags for all of these operations.
+--kubeconfig is a valid flags for all of these operations.
 ```

 ### Example